Agrigento: Modern period

 In 1860, as in the rest of Sicily, the inhabitants supported the arrival of Giuseppe Garibaldi during the Expedition of the Thousand (one of the most dramatic events of the Unification of Italy) which marked the end of Bourbon rule.
 In 1927, Benito Mussolini through the "Decree Law n.
 159, 12 July 1927", introduced the current Italianized version of the Latin name.
 The decision remains controversial as a symbol of Fascism and the eradication of local history.
 Following the suggestion of Andrea Camilleri, a Sicilian writer of Agrigentine origin, the historic city centre was renamed to the Sicilian name "Girgenti" in 2016.
 The city suffered a number of destructive bombing raids during World War II.

+Climate

+Agrigento has a hot-summer Mediterranean climate (Csa), according to the Köppen climate classification.